NCAlgebra/NC/DOCUMENTATION/README.md

 after matching `a**b` in `a^3**b`, `a^2**b`, and `a**b`.

-The command `NCReplacePowerRule` works by modifying noncommutative monomial patterns with symbols appearing at the edges to account for the potential presence of `Power` in a noncommutative monomial.
+The command `NCReplacePowerRule` works by modifying noncommutative patterns with symbols appearing at the edges of monomials to account for the potential presence of `Power` in a noncommutative monomial.
 For example,

     NCReplacePowerRule[a**c**b -> d]

-produces the modified rule
+produces the modified rule[^8]

     a^n_.**c**b^m_. -> a^(n-1)**d**b^(m-1)